wessamfathi/personal_site/content/posts/integrating-insomniac-games-unreal-engine-4-part-1.md

 draft: true
 ---

-[THIS](https://github.com/deplinenoise/ig-memtrace) is what I love the most about the game industry, it’s full of talented people who are always willing to share their experiences and tools to help benefit others in the same industry!
+[THIS](https://github.com/deplinenoise/ig-memtrace) is what I love the most about the game industry, it’s full of talented people who are always willing to share their experiences and tools to help benefit others in the same industry.
+There is a large amount of similar problems we all run into during game development.
+Hence, sharing tools and knowledge is useful for the whole community.

+{{< toc >}}

+# Overview

 To summarize, [Insomniac Games](https://www.insomniacgames.com/) are sharing __IG-MemTrace__ (their in-house memory tracing tool) with the rest of the world. __IG-MemTrace__ tool is split into two components, a __network listener__ app written in C#, this one you use to record, parse, and analyze traces, and a __C++ runtime component__ which should be integrated with the target code base.